DinisCruz/Book_Generation_Z_Developer/content/2.mvp-for-gen-z-dev/content/creative-commons.md

 ### Creative Commons license variations and this book

-This book is released under the (Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en_US) will defines the following teams (see website):
+This book is released under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en_US) which defines the following terms (see website):

 > You are free to:
 >